Technology is making fashion sustainable, as these six great innovations illustrate

 We all know that ‘vegan leather‘ can often be a euphemism for ‘plastic crap’.
 But several companies are now making innovative vegan leathers from 100% natural materials in laboratories.
 For example, Modern Meadow produces leather from yeast cells that are fermented in ways similar to beer making.

-The result is collagen, the protein that gives skin its elasticity – and which can be made into a product that closely imitates leather.
-The pieces vary in colour, thickness and texture, and the fabric can be used for a variety of purposes, including clothing, shoes, handbags, car and plane interiors and even furniture.
+The result is collagen, the protein that gives skin its elasticity.
+This can now be made into a product that closely imitates leather, too.
+The pieces vary in colour, thickness and texture.
+The fabric can be used for a variety of purposes.
+These include as clothing, shoes, handbags, car and plane interiors and even furniture.

-Raising cattle itself is so environmentally damaging, but producing leather is even worse, due to highly toxic tanning and dyeing processes, but apart from the environmental harm, there’s also huge wastage in the industry – up to half of a cowhide can be wasted due to imperfections, and with alligator and crocodile skin, it’s even worse, with up to 90% of the material wasted because of the need for a perfect pattern.
+Raising cattle itself is so environmentally damaging.
+But producing leather is even worse, due to highly toxic tanning and dyeing processes.
+Apart from the environmental harm, there’s also huge wastage in the industry.
+In fact, up to half of a cowhide can be wasted due to imperfections.
+And with alligator and crocodile skin, it’s even worse!
+Up to 90% of the material is wasted because of the need for a perfect pattern.

 Business consulting firm Grand View Research (GVR) has predicted the global faux leather market will hit $85bn by 2025 due to the lower cost of producing animal-free products along with the increasing number of consumers opting for animal-free materials – and that’s a beautiful thing, if you ask us!